seokangwoo9/visitor_sys/context/progress-tracker.md

 - Renamed the product identity to TOE Visitor Management System (TVMS) across app metadata, admin brand, and project context.
 - Added Settings tab QR code generation that derives the visitor registration URL from the active deployment origin.
 - Updated Settings QR generation so the displayed, downloaded, and printed QR code uses rounded corners.
+- Replaced the starter README with a TVMS project guide and added `VPS_DEPLOYMENT_GUIDE.md` for first-time VPS deployment.
+- Added `VPS_DEPLOYMENT_GUIDE_IP_ADDRESS.md` with IP-only deployment steps using Nginx and a self-signed HTTPS certificate.